maxxbe15/Demo-Contract-App/README.md

 # Demo-Contract-App

-This the sample project by Mohammed Haliljaru <m.haliljaru@gmail.com>
+This the sample project by Shamil Nabiyev <smlnbyv@gmail.com>

 ## Setup